-- 3.29 Consequently, the Council considers it is essential to understand how proposed sizeable allocations in the existing Strategic Gap will affect the existing road network including recent improvements and the proposed Stubbington Bypass currently under construction.
+- 3.28 The second element was to consider the impact of both Fareham Local Plan 2037 growth and Gosport Local Plan 2038 growth in the same TA.
+The work has been requested to take into account the growth proposed in the forthcoming Gosport Borough Local Plan 2038 to ensure the full implications of access to, and from, the Gosport peninsula are considered.
+It is acknowledged by both parties that given Gosport's peninsula location with limited routes and transport choice, road congestion is one of the key cross-boundary issues of concern.
+The acute road congestion is characterised by significant out-commuting as the Borough has one of the lowest job densities in England following the contraction of MoD and defence-related employment in the Borough over recent decades. - 3.29 Consequently, the Council considers it is essential to understand how proposed sizeable allocations in the existing Strategic Gap will affect the existing road network including recent improvements and the proposed Stubbington Bypass currently under construction.
 These improvements are being delivered to alleviate existing access issues to the Peninsula rather than facilitate significant new development.
 It will also be important to understand this position in order to ensure that greenfield development at the north end of the Gosport peninsula in Fareham Borough does not impact on the economy of Gosport nor its potential to develop its brownfield sites. - 3.30 Initial Transport Assessment work is currently underway which will incorporate growth identified in the emerging GBLP2038.
 This will need to provide a written interpretation of the modelling data and whether or not there is an impact on the relevant road junctions and wider network.
-This assessment will also need to be considered by Hampshire County Council as the highway authority. - 3.3432 With regard to other transport matters GBC's representations on the Publication Local Plan (2020) considers TIN2 to be sound as it aims to ensure that development does not have an unacceptable impact on highways safety and the cumulative impact on the road network from the Local Plan development is not severe. - 3.3233 GBC continues its commitment to the delivery of the Rapid Transit scheme and is a partnership organisation to improve the network.
+This assessment will also need to be considered by Hampshire County Council as the highway authority. - 3.31 With regard to other transport matters GBC's representations on the Publication Local Plan (2020) considers TIN2 to be sound as it aims to ensure that development does not have an unacceptable impact on highways safety and the cumulative impact on the road network from the Local Plan development is not severe. - 3.32 GBC continues its commitment to the delivery of the Rapid Transit scheme and is a partnership organisation to improve the network.
 GBC's representations on the Publication Local Plan (2020) considers Policy TIN3 to be sounds as it safeguards land between Delme Roundabout and the Portsmouth Boundary and Quay Street Roundabout to support delivery of the SEHRT scheme and is a partner organisation to improve the network.
 The extension to the route will help improve public transport access to Gosport Borough.